woods valldata

 Channel Optimisation

 Many charities are already embracing emerging technologies, and it’s certainly difficult to avoid entering into the digital world if you haven’t already.
-And that is changing and developing fast.
+And that world is changing and developing fast.
 When we’re thinking about the future of prize-led fundraising, channel is certainly one of our key focus areas.
 But with so much choice out there, where do we start?

 One of the tools at our disposal is data-driven decision making.
-Here, we can leverage data analytics to understand player behaviour and preferences which can then inform more effective marketing strategies and channel use.
+Here, we can leverage data analytics and AI to understand player behaviour and preferences which can then inform more effective marketing strategies and channel use.
 Phew.

 Attracting and Retaining New Audiences